Harmos274/SQA-Assignment/README.md

 ## Code Reviews

+- Be humble
+- Be concise
+- Be available
+- Be proactive

 ### Introduction

 In this section we will address the **code reviews** process in the company.
 Indeed, as a developper you will be submiting some new code or modifications to the code base.